New York-class battleship: USS Texas

 Texas also participated in the occupation of Veracruz for several months in 1914, before conducting training and upgrades to become the first ship of the US Navy to mount anti-aircraft weapons.
 She conducted convoy patrols early in World War I and was the first US ship to fire on a German one during a convoy mission in 1917.
 She joined other US battleships in reinforcing the British fleet near the end of the war and was present for the German surrender.
 In the inter-war period she became one of the first battleships to launch and operate aircraft, and frequently alternated her time between the Atlantic and Pacific waters on training exercises.

 She was part of the Neutrality Patrol at the beginning of World War II and supported Allied landings at North Africa, and then conducted convoy patrol duty to North African and European ports throughout 1943.
 On 6 June 1944, she supported Operation Overlord, covering Allied landings on the beaches of Normandy, France, in particular the battle at Pointe du Hoc.
 Later that month on 25 June, she supported the bombardment of Cherbourg and there was damaged when she was hit with a German artillery shell.
 In July she moved to support Operation Dragoon, the Allied invasion of southern France.
 Following extensive repairs and training, she moved to the Pacific and supported the invasion of Iwo Jima in February 1945.
 She then moved to support landings on Okinawa in April.
-Following the end of the war, Texas was decommissioned, and in 1948 she was moved to San Jacinto State Park and converted into a museum ship, where she remained till August 31, 2022.
+Following the end of the war, Texas was decommissioned, and in 1948 she was moved to San Jacinto State Park and converted into a museum ship.
+She remained there until 31 August 2022.
 She was floated to a drydock in Galveston, Texas for $35,000,000 restoration project estimated to last for 12–18 months.
-Her new home in Texas is still undetermined as of the date of the move.
+In 2024, it was announced that the ship will stay in Galveston as a museum ship when restoration is completed.